 City of Boulder City, Nevada

 Private lands

+Department of Defense (U.S. Army Corps of Engineers [USACE])

+California Local Government/Los Angeles Department of Water and Power (LADWP)

 In all cases, the listed acres of impacts or numbers representing potential loss within potential Project work areas represent the maximum possible extent of Project work.
 In practice, due to a combination of impact avoidance methods, helicopter use, and careful siting of Project work activities, actual potential impacts or loss will be greatly reduced, as discussed in Section 3.